GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 :::{note} Label rendering

 Sometimes the labels can obstruct other symbols.
-In that case, you can either adjust the placement of the labels in the __Label tab__, or use the `Move a Label, Diagram, or Callout`-tool in __Label toolbar__
+In that case, you can either adjust the placement of the labels in the __Label tab__, or use the `Move a Label, Diagram, or Callout`-tool in __Label toolbar__.

 By default, QGIS renders the labels so that they don't overlap with other labels.
 This means that not all the labels will be visible if the data is dense or rendered close to each other.
 You can optimize the rendering under the rendering option.